-Made tender flank steak, fresh vegetables, and a tangy, slightly spicy Hunan sauce, this recipe for Hunan Beef is a healthier spin on a favorite Chinese-American take-out dish.
+Made with tender flank steak, fresh vegetables, and a tangy, slightly spicy Hunan sauce, this recipe for Hunan Beef is a healthier spin on a favorite Chinese-American take-out dish.

 What is Hunan Beef?